wp-plugins/work-the-flow-file-upload/README.txt

 14. Admin File Upload Default Options Screen Shot B.

 == Changelog ==
+* Made code dependant on php >= 5.3.0 conditional so that php >= 5.3.0 is
+no longer a requirement as it was in 1.2.2 and 1.2.3.
+Php versions < 5.3.0 will now work, but will not attempt to inline css into email output when using the `[wtf_fu_show_files email_format=true]` option.
+* Added additional protection to ajax calls so that any php output during handling of requests is buffered and discarded.

 = 1.2.3 =
 * Fix for the `wtf_fu_show_files` number formatting style - when not using the reorder attribute, numbers were not properly aligned to the top left corner